LockGit/gochat/readme.en.md

 ### Support gochat
 ```
-Your support is also a kind of affirmation and fate, if you find it helpful,
+Your support is also a kind of affirmation, if you find it helpful,
 you can also scan the WeChat QR code below to support the author to continue to optimize and improve gochat
 ```
 ![](./architecture/support.png)